-- Promote strategies to increase ridership. - Take an active role in land use planning efforts to advocate development which supports transit and other active transportation choices. - Deliver robust and connected service in support of the long-range service plan. - Replace older, less efficient equipment and facilities when practicable. - Continue to research and pursue equipment, facilities, and process improvements in light of their social, economic and environmental impacts as practicable. - Utilize environmentally friendly materials and chemicals, and require vendors and contractors to do the same, to the maximum extent possible. - Seek to reduce waste production as well as energy and water usage. - Continue to partner with Thurston Green Business and Puget Sound Energy's Green Power program. - Pursue an alternative fuels study addressing vehicles and infrastructure.
+- Dependent upon public health directives, promote strategies increase ridership. - Take an active role in land use planning efforts to advocate development which supports transit and other active transportation choices. - Deliver robust and connected service in support of the long-range service plan. - Replace older, less efficient equipment and facilities when practicable. - Continue to research and pursue equipment, facilities, and process improvements in light of their social, economic and environmental impacts as practicable. - Utilize environmentally friendly materials and chemicals, and require vendors and contractors to do the same, to the maximum extent possible. - Seek to reduce waste production as well as energy and water usage. - Continue to partner with Thurston Green Business and Puget Sound Energy's Green Power program. - Pursue an alternative fuels study addressing vehicles and infrastructure. - Participate in planning activities, as appropriate, and embrace regional efforts to develop and implement climate mitigation actions.